Frequently Asked Questions (FAQ)

 What is the registration deadline?

-Is there a limit to the number of students a school may register?
+Is there an upper limit to the number of students a school may register?

-No. There is no limit to the number of students a school may register.
+No. There is no upper limit to the number of students a school may register.

 Is it possible to see some past or sample questions?

 Yes.
-Click on the tab “Sample Questions” tab on this website.
+Click on the “Sample Questions” tab on this website.

 How will students get their results?

-The KCT may access the results for all the school students in their school on a secure School Kangaroo Webpage from 6 April 2015.
-A student may access their own results only
+The KCT may access the results for all the students in his/her school on a secure School KMI Webpage from 6th April 2015.
+A student may access his/her own result only.

 What will students get in addition to their results?

-Each student will receive a specially designed high quality 2015 Kangaroo Ireland Certificate.
-This will include the student’s name, school attended, contest level taken, and score achieved.
+Each student will receive a specially designed high quality KMI 2015 Certificate.
+This will include the student’s name, school attended, level of contest taken, level of award and score achieved.